davidxuuts/yii2-sweetalert2-widget/README.md

     'callback' => new \yii\web\JsExpression("
         function (result) {
             if(result.value) {
-                swal('Deleted!','Your file has been deleted.','success')
+                Swal.fire('Deleted!','Your file has been deleted.','success')
             }
             if (result.dismiss === 'cancel') {
-                swal(
+                Swal.fire(
                     'Cancelled',
                     'Your imaginary file is safe :)',
                     'error'